Fresnel Models for Gravitational Wave Effects on Pulsar Timing: Fisher Matrix Analysis

 \section{Fisher Matrix Analysis}

-To study these models we perform a Fisher matrix analysis to predict how well pulsar timing experiments will be able to measure and constrain the model parameters~\citep{wittman_Fisher_for_beginners, ly_Fisher_tutorial}, similar to~\citet{CC_main_paper}.
-This type of analysis is useful in that it allows us to quickly forecast the results of different PTA experiments, and look for ways of improving model parameter measurement through the experimental design of the timing experiment itself.
+To study these models, we perform a Fisher matrix analysis to predict how well pulsar timing experiments will be able to measure and constrain the model parameters~(Wittman, unpublished notes~\footnote{Wittman D., (N.D.), Fisher Matrix for Beginners, UC Davis, \url{http://wittman.physics.ucdavis.edu/Fisher-matrix-guide.pdf.}}, \cite{ly_Fisher_tutorial}), similar to~\citet{CC_main_paper}.
+This type of analysis is useful in that it allows us to quickly forecast the results of different PTA experiments and look for ways of improving model parameter measurement through the experimental design of the timing experiment itself.
 The inverse of the Fisher matrix gives an estimate of the parameter covariance matrix $\mathbfss{F} = \mathbfss{C}^{-1}$.
-Therefore computing a model's Fisher matrix then inverting it gives us the covariances of all the model parameters, which then tells us how well we should be able to measure these parameters given the experimental design set-up.
+Therefore, computing a model's Fisher matrix and then inverting it gives us the covariances of all the model parameters, which then tells us how well we should be able to measure these parameters, given the experimental design setup.